ember-learn/guides-source/guides/v2.18.0/models/customizing-adapters.md

 the default Adapter.

-Some reasons for customizing an Adapter include using `underscores_case` in your urls, using a medium other than REST to communicate with your backend API or even using a [local storage backend](https://github.com/locks/ember-localstorage-adapter).
+Some reasons for customizing an Adapter include using `underscores_case` in your URLs, using a medium other than REST to communicate with your backend API or even using a [local storage backend](https://github.com/locks/ember-localstorage-adapter).